 Anything that draws attention to ourselves through pain-free or artificial means is a manifestation of Resistance.
 The working artist will not tolerate trouble in her life because she knows trouble prevents her from doing her work.

 What finally convinced me to go ahead was simply that I was so unhappy not going ahead.
 I was developing symptoms.
 As soon as I sat down and began, I was okay.

 Sounds like life, I know.
 It isn't.
 It's Resistance.

 If you find yourself criticizing other people, you're probably doing it out of Resistance.
-When we see others beginning to live their authentic selves, it drives us crazy if we have not lived out our own.
 Individuals who are realized in their own lives almost never criticize others.

 Fear is good.
-Like self-doubt, fear is an indicator.
+Fear is an indicator.
 Fear tells us what we have to do.
-Remember our rule of thumb: The more scared we are of a work or calling, the more sure we can be that we have to do it.
+The more scared we are of a work or calling, the more sure we can be that we have to do it.

 If you didn't love the project that is terrifying you, you wouldn't feel anything.
 The opposite of love isn't hate; it's indifference.

 Grandiose fantasies are a symptom of Resistance.
 They're the sign of an amateur.

 The athlete knows the day will never come when he wakes up pain-free.
 He has to play hurt.